jord2097/graphql-server/README.md

 - to run tests use: ```npm test```

 ## Features
--[x] Created server with koa
+[x] Created server with koa
--[x] Used apollo-server to create graphql endpoint at localhost:3000/graphql -[x] added a simple auth token that secures queries and mutations -[x] used jest for testing sample queries and mutations -[x] used knex for query building, seeding and migrations -[x] created all required types, queries and mutations -[] Docker TBA
+[x] Used apollo-server to create graphql endpoint at localhost:3000/graphql [x] added a simple auth token that secures queries and mutations [x] used jest for testing sample queries and mutations [x] used knex for query building, seeding and migrations [x] created all required types, queries and mutations [] Docker TBA